ClickCease Mistletoe Care | San Francisco | Arborist Now - Arborist Now

 • All mistletoes grow as parasites on the branches of trees and shrubs.
 The genus name of North America’s oak mistletoe—by far the most common species in the eastern United States—is Phoradendron, Greek for “tree thief."

 • The dwarf mistletoe doesn’t have to rely solely on hitchhiking to find a host tree.
-The ripe white berries of dwarf mistletoe, native to the western United States and Canada, also can explode, ejecting seeds at an initial average speed of 60 miles per hour and scattering them as far as 50 feet.
+The ripe white berries of dwarf mistletoe, native to the western United States and Canada, can also explode, ejecting seeds at an initial average speed of 60 miles per hour and scattering them as far as 50 feet.

-• Ancient Anglo-Saxons noticed that mistletoe often grows where birds leave droppings, which is how mistletoe got its name: In Anglo-Saxon, “mistel" means “dung" and “tan" means “twig," hence, “dung-on-a-twig."
+• Ancient Anglo-Saxons noticed that mistletoe often grows where birds leave droppings, which is how mistletoe got its name: In Anglo-Saxon, mistel means “dung," and tan means “twig," hence, “dung on a twig."

 • Trees infested with mistletoe die early because of the parasitic growth, producing dead trees useful to nesting birds and mammals.
 A mistletoe-infested forest may produce three times more cavity-nesting birds than a forest lacking mistletoe.

-• As they mature, mistletoes grow into thick, often rounded masses of branches and stems until they look like baskets, sometimes called “witches’ brooms,"which can reach 5-feet wide and weigh 50 pounds.
+• As they mature, mistletoes grow into thick, often rounded masses of branches and stems until they look like baskets, sometimes called “witches’ brooms," which can reach 5 feet wide and weigh 50 pounds.

 • When a mistletoe seed lands on a suitable host, it sends out roots that penetrate the tree and draw on its nutrients and water.
 Mistletoes also can produce energy through photosynthesis in their green leaves.